Janette Rauch

-Janette Rauch (born 16 March 1962 in Winterthur, Switzerland) is a Swiss-German actress.
+Janette Rauch (born 16 March 1962) is a Swiss-German actress.

 Life

 Janette Rauch grew up in Berlin as the daughter of a Swiss father.
 She was one of the original cast members of the musical Linie 1 at Berlin's Grips-Theater.
 She played the main role of "girl" until 1989.
 Since then, Rauch has been active in numerous German cinema and television films and series.

 She became known to a wider audience through her role as Sister Christine in the 1990 movie Non-Stop Trouble in the Hospital and her role in the ZDF series Zwei alte Hasen.
 She was often seen alongside Hape Kerkeling in some of his films.
 Since 6 November 2006, she starred in the telenovela Rote Rosen; after the departure of Angela Roy in episode 214, she took over the lead role of gardener Alice Albers.

 Since 2011, she has been a permanent fixture on the ZDF evening series Notruf Hafenkante.

 Rauch claims to have survived the 2006 tsunami in Sri Lanka.